Lochy2000/MineSweeper-test/README.md

   ![image](https://github.com/user-attachments/assets/2f4da074-fe21-4c07-b40f-100e69175642)

-- Based on the chosen location the player the sees various numbers, representing the number of surrounding bombs.
-These locations are randomised each new game.
+- Based on the chosen location the player then sees various numbers, representing the number of surrounding bombs.
+These locations are randomised each new game and thus the numbers will changed too.

   ![image](https://github.com/user-attachments/assets/1e6478dd-b12d-4b8e-811b-5e73324ba89e)